Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Interest rates.
 Lenders will charge a fixed or variable rate, or a factor rate, which is calculated differently.
 Check what type of interest rate will be charged and how high it is to get an idea of how competitive the loan is.
 Remember, the comparison rate will show you a representation of the interest rate plus fees.

 - Fees.
 You can be charged a whole range of fees with business loans.
 These can include upfront fees such as establishment and application fees, or ongoing fees such as monthly or annual fees.
 Late fees and default fees will also apply.

 - Turnaround time.
 How soon do you need the funds?
-Alternative online lenders can get your funds disbursed in as little as 24–48 hours after approval, but more traditional lenders may take longer.
+Online lenders can give you your money in 24–48 hours, but more traditional lenders may take longer.
 Be sure to check that the turnaround time meets your needs before you apply.

 - Flexibility.
 As your business is stagnant, you may need a more flexible loan than what is offered.
 For instance, can you borrow more funds easily if you need to?
 Are you able to repay the loan early without penalty, or make additional repayments?
 Verify the flexibility of the loan before you apply.

 There is no easy answer to this as it depends on your business size, industry and the product/service you’re offering.
 You need to start by analyzing your business’s position and seeing what has changed, or not changed, to cause your profits to plateau.
 You can also enlist some outside help and expertise to diagnose your business problems and help your profits grow.

 What type of loan should I opt for?

 Again, there’s no one answer.
 Some loans offer more flexibility with the loan amount, for example business overdrafts and lines of credit let you borrow up to and including a credit limit, while term loans give you a lump sum that you need to repay.
 Decide what you need out of the finance and then pick the loan type that suits you best.

 How can I check my business’s credit position?